vkbo/OsirisAnalysis/Readme.txt

     list based on this for the field density plot.
   - Momentum.PhaseSpace now accepts Slice and SliceDim as input parameter.
 The calculation is only made in the region defined by these slice parameters.
+  - Species names can now have a one digit number appended to them, so ElectronBeam1 and EB1 are valid names.

   Version 1.4.2
   *************